 Reading Hydro is a Community Benefit Society (CBS).
 This means that we’re a democratic co-operative that serves our community .

-We raised £1.2m from mainly local investors to build a twin Archimedes Screw hydroelectric scheme by Caversham Weir.
-With the money we make from selling our electricity, we will operate and maintain the scheme, pay a return to investors, and put any surplus into a community fund for local low-carbon and sustainability projects.
+We raised £1.2m from mainly local investors to build a hydroelectric scheme next to Caversham Weir.
+With the money we make from selling electricity and the Feed-in-tariff, we will operate and maintain the scheme, pay a return to investors, and put any surplus into a community fund for local low-carbon and other sustainability projects.

-Our membership comprises itself of ordinary people mostly from Reading, who are enthused about what Reading Hydro is doing.
-Each have paid £1 to join up and each have a say and a vote at our AGM’s.
+Our members are ordinary people, mostly from Reading, who are enthused about what Reading Hydro is doing.
+Each has paid £1 to join and have a say and a vote at our AGMs.
 All of our members have an open invitation to participate in our events, although these have been curtailed because of COVID-19.

-The Directors, elected at our AGM’s from within the membership, lead the project forward.
-As Directors, they are held responsible for delivery and the general running of the Society and meet regularly to make sure everything is going to plan.
+The Directors, elected at our AGMs from within the membership, lead the project forward.
+As Directors, they are responsible for the operation of the hydro scheme and the general running of the Society and meet regularly to make sure everything is going to plan.

 You can find our society rules and our previous statements of accounts here.